kirubarajan/blog/src/pages/posts/thesis.md

 This problem is not just a question of information theory, but also relies on biological inspiration.
 When collecting new information, humans are able to make connections between related data, which enables not only efficient recall but also provides a framework for synthesizing new thoughts or beliefs.
 Providing such a framework for machines to perform such types of reasoning over previously given data is a goal for the field and, in turn, this paper.

 The approach that this thesis is primarily interested in is the **knowledge graph** model, which models real life (or abstract) entities and their relationships as a graph $G = (V, E)$.
-Google aptly describes this approach as "things, not strings" [1], referring to the notion that these graphs are often mined from pure language but contain a far more powerful semantic meaning.
+Google aptly describes this approach as "things, not strings", referring to the notion that these graphs are often mined from pure language but contain a far more powerful semantic meaning.

 In this paper, we explore various knowledge graph construction methods, both from their theoretical merits, as well as their empirical performance provided real natural language data as source material.
 We also aim to provide an unopinionated framework for expressing declarative knowledge over mined knowledge graphs to aid in logical reasoning.
 In addition, an engineering goal for this thesis is to make such knowledge graphs accessible to the general public, by offering an open source front-end application that is self-hostable for researchers.